Atm Investment Summary

 Philanthropic opportunity as seen below for locations interested in social awareness.
 Management companies we contract have concluded through historical comparative field results and benchmarks that when wrapping ATM in the right charitable brand they will realize over 12% increase to usage and thus can provide a percentage of surcharge to charity and remain margin neutral.

-The investment is backed with a hard asset (ATM Title) that has long usable life cycles.
-Additionally, we have negotiated assignment of the location agreements (where ATM is placed) in the event of a default by a management company we have contracted which have substantial market valuation thereby mitigating risk.
+The investment is backed with a hard asset (ATM Kiosk) that has long usable life cycles.
+Additionally, we have negotiated assignment of the merchant location agreements (where ATM is placed) in the event of a default by the Management Company.
+The location agreements have substantial market valuation and could be flipped (either sold or placed to operate) quickly to another Management Company thereby mitigating risk given they trade at high multiples when paired with a merchant location agreement.

 woman using atm